edalee/python_project_license_checker/README.md

-# python_project_license_checker
+# Python Project License Checker
-Check/list Python packages in your current project.
+Check or lists Python package license for your current project.

+Simple, lightweight, and fast.

 ## About
-Helps with reporting license issues by gathers license, version and requirements for all your installed packages in your current Python project.
+Helps with reporting any potential license issues by gathers license, version, & requirements, for all the installed packages in your current Python project.
-Simple, lightweight, and fast.

 ## How to install